mikebranstein/nativescript-workshop-instructions/src/chapters/chapter8.md

 <div class="exercise-end"></div>

-Let's take a breif detour and talk about the various CSS files in your project.
+Let's take a brief detour and talk about the various CSS files in your project.
 There are two types of CSS files in a NativeScript app:
 1. global (app.css)
 2. page-specific (page-name.css)

 The app.css file is global to your entire app, so changes you make in the app.css file will apply to every page in your app.

-If you need finer-grained control over your style, then you can ceate page-specific CSS files.
+If you need finer-grained control over your style, then you can create page-specific CSS files.
 These files are named similarly to the XML and JavaScript files, just with a different extension.

 The beauty of NativeScript CSS styles is that you don't have to remember to include references to your style files on your pages.
 NativeScript will automatically load the files for you (as long as they're named per the page-naming conventions we've discussed above.)